Attitude change: Cognitive dissonance theory

-Cognitive dissonance, a theory originally developed by Festinger (1957), is the idea that people experience a sense of guilt or uneasiness when two linked cognitions are inconsistent, such as when there are two conflicting attitudes about a topic, or inconsistencies between one's attitude and behavior on a certain topic.
+Cognitive dissonance, a theory originally developed by Festinger (1957), is the idea that people experience psychological discomfort when two linked cognitions are inconsistent, such as when there are two conflicting attitudes about a topic, or inconsistencies between one's attitude and behavior on a certain topic.
 The basic idea of the Cognitive Dissonance Theory relating to attitude change, is that people are motivated to reduce dissonance which can be achieved through changing their attitudes and beliefs.
 Cooper & Fazio's (1984) have also added that cognitive dissonance does not arise from any simple cognitive inconsistency, but rather results from freely chosen behavior that may bring about negative consequences.
 These negative consequences may be threats to the consistency, stability, predictability, competence, moral goodness of the self-concept, or violation of general self-integrity.
+More recent research has expanded on this by investigating the neural basis of dissonance, showing that dissonance reduction is linked to activity in the anterior cingulate cortex and prefrontal cortex, which regulate conflict and self-regulation.

 Research has suggested multiple routes that cognitive dissonance can be reduced.
+One widely studied strategy is self-affirmation, which involves focusing on positive aspects of the self to protect one’s self-integrity when faced with threatening information.
+While effective in some contexts, studies suggest that when multiple dissonance-reduction strategies are available, individuals often prefer to directly alter their attitudes or behaviours rather than engage in self-affirmation.
+Interestingly, individuals with high self-esteem, who theoretically have more internal resources for self-affirmation, also tend to favour modifying their cognitions over relying on affirming self-worth.

-Self-affirmation has been shown to reduce dissonance, however it is not always the mode of choice when trying to reduce dissonance.
-When multiple routes are available, it has been found that people prefer to reduce dissonance by directly altering their attitudes and behaviors rather than through self-affirmation.
-People who have high levels of self-esteem, who are postulated to possess abilities to reduce dissonance by focusing on positive aspects of the self, have also been found to prefer modifying cognitions, such as attitudes and beliefs, over self-affirmation.
-A simple example of cognitive dissonance resulting in attitude change would be when a heavy smoker learns that his sister died young from lung cancer due to heavy smoking as well, this individual experiences conflicting cognitions: the desire to smoke, and the knowledge that smoking could lead to death and a desire not to die.
-In order to reduce dissonance, this smoker could change his behavior (i.e. stop smoking), change his attitude about smoking (i.e. smoking is harmful), or retain his original attitude about smoking and modify his new cognition to be consistent with the first one--"I also work out so smoking won't be harmful to me".
-Thus, attitude change is achieved when individuals experience feelings of uneasiness or guilt due to cognitive dissonance, and actively reduce the dissonance through changing their attitude, beliefs, or behavior relating in order to achieve consistency with the inconsistent cognitions.
+A simple example of cognitive dissonance resulting in attitude change is that of a heavy smoker who learns that a loved one died of lung cancer due to smoking.
+This individual experiences conflicting cognitions: the desire to smoke, and the knowledge that smoking could lead to death and a desire not to die.
+In order to reduce dissonance, this smoker may choose to stop smoking (behavior change), acknowledge the risks (attitude change), or rationalize the behavior (e.g., “I exercise regularly, so it won't affect me”)This example illustrates how people often adjust their attitudes, beliefs, or behaviors to restore internal consistency.